Connect with others who understand.

 Some drugs used to treat common comorbidities (separate health conditions at the same time) of MS, including high cholesterol and high blood pressure, are known to cause tendon injury.
 Research shows that statins (cholesterol-lowering medications) are linked to tendon damage.
 The blood pressure medications amlodipine and drugs known as renin-angiotensin II receptor blockers can also cause damage to the tendons.

 Other drugs have also been shown to cause tendon injury.
-These drugs treat a wide range of diseases that are not typically linked to MS but sometimes occur in people with MS. They include:
+These drugs treat a wide range of diseases that are not typically linked to MS but sometimes develop in people with MS. They include:

 • Certain antibiotics (fluoroquinolones, cephalosporins, azithromycin)

-• Aromatase inhibitors
+• Aromatase inhibitors prescribed for breast cancer

 Repetitive Stress Injuries